deanyang-econ/deanyang/_pages/publications.md

 ## PUBLICATIONS IN EDITED VOLUMES

-{% for post in site.publications-in-edited-volumes reversed %}
+{% for post in site.teaching reversed %}
   {% include archive-single.html %}
 {% endfor %}